-- 1. Remove the two Phillips screws on the AC Access Cover (see Figure 1-3, Item 15) to access the internal AC wiring. - 2.
+- 1. Remove the two Phillips screws on the AC access cover (Figure 1-3, Item 15) to access the internal AC wiring. - 2.
 Route the wires (hot, neutral, and ground) from the AC electrical main panel through one of the strain relief clamps to the AC INPUT.
 Tighten the strain relief clamp securely on the wires.
 Always leave a little extra slack in the wiring. - 3.
-Connect the AC hot in wire (black) from the main panel's dedicated breaker to the inverter's (black) HOT IN wire using field wiring leads. - 4.
-Connect the AC neutral in wire (white) from the main panel's neutral busbar to the inverter's (white) NEUTRAL IN wire using field wiring leads.
+Connect the AC hot in wire (BLACK) from the main panel's dedicated breaker to the inverter's (BLACK) HOT IN wire using field wiring leads. - 4.
+Connect the AC neutral in wire (WHITE) from the main panel's neutral busbar to the inverter's (WHITE) NEUTRAL IN wire using field wiring leads.